 The primary distinction between Option 1 and Option 2 is whether the City would affirmatively commit to providing some level of funding for the Cedar Lane improvement.
 Option 1 would make the 700 feet of street improvements the responsibility of the developers of future non-Ansley subdivisions along Cedar Lane.
 In the meantime, the road segment will remain gravel.
-Option 2 would commit the City through an agreement to participate either fully or partially in the future street improvement.
+Option 2 would commit the City through an agreement to participate either fully or partially in the future street improvement subject to approval of an agreement with the developer.

 Paving of this segment of Cedar Lane would not be part of the first phase and would be coordinated with the timing of the start of the southern phase of Ansley.
 Currently, it is anticipated that this coordination would be a few years into the future.